-Rancho Cucmonga was once known for it’s many vineyards and orange groves which have since been replaced by numerous businesses as the city has become one of the fastest growing suburbs in the metropolitan area.
+Rancho Cucamonga was once known for its many vineyards and orange groves which have since been replaced by numerous businesses as the city has become one of the fastest growing suburbs in the metropolitan area.
 However, this suburb does provide a couple of Route 66 era opportunities.
 At Haven Avenue is one of California’s oldest wineries, the Virginia Dare, and at the northwest corner of Foothill Boulevard and Archibald sits the 1920s Richfield Oil station.
-Dating back to time when Route 66 passed through nothing but country side and vineyards, this place stands out among the more modern views of the road.
+Dating back to the time when Route 66 passed through nothing but countryside and vineyards, this place stands out among the more modern views of the road.

 Rancho Cucamonga also sports the historic Sycamore Inn that once stood as a San Bernardino Stage stop.
 Located at 8318 Foothill Boulevard, this old place has been offering great food and friendly service for almost 150 years.
 While in Rancho Cucamonga also be sure to visit the Route 66 Visitors Center and Museum at 8916 Foothill Boulevard.